 This second view is supported by the overwhelming majority of the Sahaba, among which is ‘Abd Allah b.
 Mas’ud who objected to Abu Musa al-Ash’ari’s acceptance of this practice; the latter who yielded to the former’s view after that condemnation was made.

 I do not believe that this opinion is valid nor acceptable for us or your purposes for a number of reasons:

-- If drinking the breast milk of a woman by a person who has exceeded 2 years [even as a full grown adult]would make marriage between the one who suckled and his/her wet-nurse unlawful, this would also mean that when a husband drinks his wife’s breast milk, she would be immediately his divorcee.
+- If drinking the breast milk of a woman by a person who has exceeded 2 years would make marriage between the one who suckled and his/her wet-nurse unlawful, this would also mean that when a husband drinks his wife’s breast milk, she would be immediately his divorcee.